Overview

 Site Down Alerts

-Triggered when your monitor detects your site is down or not responding correctly: What triggers it:
+Triggered when a monitor detects that an asset is down or not responding correctly: What triggers it:

 • Connection timeout